-Committee Responsibility Audit Committee assists the board with its duties relating to the safeguarding of assets, operation of adequate systems and controls, assessment of going concern status and ensuring that relevant compliance and risk management processes are in place; oversees and reviews work performed by the external auditors and internal audit function; and oversees financial risks and internal financial controls including the integrity, accuracy and completeness of the financial information and the annual integrated report, which is provided to shareholders and other stakeholders.
-Risk, Capital Management and Compliance Committee (RCCC) approves risk management policies, frameworks, strategies and processes; monitors containment of risk exposures within the risk appetite framework; reports on assessment of the adequacy and effectiveness of risk appetite, risk management, and compliance processes to the board; monitors the implementation of the risk management strategy, risk appetite limits and effectiveness of risk management; initiates and monitors corrective action, where appropriate; monitors that the bank takes appropriate action to manage its regulatory and supervisory risks, and complies with applicable laws, rules, codes and standards; approves regulatory capital models, risk and capital targets, limits and thresholds; and monitors capital adequacy and ensures that a sound capital management process exists.
-Board Credit Risk Committee reviews and approves applications or renewals for investments, advances or other credit instruments in excess of 10% of the Bank's qualifying capital and reserves; reviews and approves transactions with a related party; and delegates the mandate for approval of group and individual facilities to the bank's credit approval committees.
+Committee Responsibility Risk, Capital Management and Compliance Committee (RCCC) approves risk management policies, frameworks, strategies and processes; monitors the performance of risk exposures of risk exposures within the risk appetite framework; reports on assessment of the adequacy and effectiveness of risk appetite, risk management, and compliance processes to the board; monitors the implementation of the risk management strategy, risk appetite limits and effectiveness of risk management; initiates and monitors corrective action, where appropriate; monitors that the bank takes appropriate action to manage its regulatory and supervisory risks, and complies with applicable laws, rules, codes and standards; approves regulatory capital models, risk and capital targets, limits and thresholds; and monitors capital adequacy and ensures that a sound capital management process exists.
+Board Credit Risk Committee reviews and approves applications or renewals for investments, advances or other credit instruments in excess of 10% of the Bank's qualifying capital and reserves; delegates the mandate for approval of group and individual facilities to the bank's credit approval committees.
 Directors Affairs and Governance Committee Assesses the adequacy, effectiveness and appropriateness of corporate governance structures of the Bank and alignment with best practice.
-Remuneration Committee Advises the Board on various aspects of the Bank's people strategy including remuneration of executive directors; Makes recommendations regarding non-executive director's fees; and Evaluates the adequacy, effectiveness and appropriateness of the reward and remuneration policies and ensures its alignment to best practice.
+Advises the Board on various aspects of the Bank's people strategy including remuneration of executive directors; Remuneration Committee Makes recommendations regarding non-executive director's fees; and Evaluates the adequacy, effectiveness and appropriateness of the reward and remuneration policies and ensures its alignment to best practice.